Bug #216

 Yes, you can use this version.
 I plan to add more rules, but don't have time to do it now.
 I'll let you now if a new ruleset is available or I simply open a new ticket.

-#21 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#21 Updated by Yoann VANDOORSELAERE over 15 years ago

 output.
 Thanks for the contribution!
 Fix #216.

-#22 Updated by Yoann VANDOORSELAERE about 14 years ago
+#22 Updated by Yoann VANDOORSELAERE almost 15 years ago